afsify/datastructure/README.md

 ## Clone the Repository

-In the terminal, use the followed command:
+In the terminal, use the following command:

 ```bash
 git clone https://github.com/mhdafs/datastructure.git